mortenlorenzen/web_quarto_template/README.md

 -   Blog posts
 -   About page

-You are welcome to get inspired and go for the code.
+You are welcome to get inspired and go for the code.\
-\
-\

-Note:\
-Since this site is published with GitHub pages the html folder needs to be named "docs".
-I do this by adding *output_dir: "docs"* in the "\_site.yml" file.
-Otherwise is the default foldername "\_site".
-(See also: https://rstudio.github.io/distill/publish_website.html)